isabelcabezasm/OOT/WriteUP_OceanOfThingsV17.05.01.md

 Fortunately, despite of our lack of experience, the Azure Machine Learning Studio tool is an easy-to-use, drag-and-drop tool that allows us to create a
-POC: an easy first “Machine Learning” Model in some hours.
+POC: an easy first machine learning model in a few hours.

 ![](media/d9dec3f9087543a818f99e268b746e03.png)